A Hybrid PAC Reinforcement Learning Algorithm: Introduction

 The search for a connection between model-free and model-based \ac{rl} algorithms begins with the Dyna-Q algorithm \cite{sutton1991}, in which synthetic generated experiences based on the learned model are used to expedite Q-learning.
 Some other examples that continued along this thread of research are partial model back propagation \cite{heess2015}, training a goal condition Q function \cite{parr2008,sutton2011,schaul2015,andrychowicz2017}, and integrating model-based linear quadratic regulator based algorithm into model-free framework of path integral policy improvement \cite{chebotar2017}.
 The recently introduced \ac{tdm} provides a smooth(er) transition from model-free to model-based, during the learning process \cite{pong2018}.
 What is missed in the literature is a \ac{pac} combination of model-free and model-based frameworks.

 Here the Dyna-Q idea is leveraged to combine two popular \ac{pac} algorithms, one model-free and one model-based, into a new one named \ac{ddq}, which is not only \ac{pac} like its parents, but also inherits the best of both worlds: it will intelligently behave more like a model-free algorithm on large problems, and operate more like a model-based algorithm on problems that require high accuracy, being content with the smallest among the sample sizes required by its parents.
 Specifically, the sample complexity of \ac{ddq}, in the worst case, matches the minimum bound between that of R-max and Delayed Q-learning, and often outperforms both.
 Note that \ac{ddq} algorithm is purely online and does not assume accessing to a generative model like in \cite{azar2013}.
-With hybrid \ac{pac} algorithm like \ac{ddq} in hand, it does not need to face the dilemma of choosing between model-free and model-based frameworks and concerning which one is more appropriate for a particular learning task.
-This can be a first step and a nice motivation for future research on proper \ac{pac} combination of more recent algorithms from the two framework and enjoy the advantages of both in a single hybrid algorithm.
+While the provable worst case upper bound on the sample complexity of \ac{ddq} algorithm is higher than the best known model-based~\cite{szita2010} and model-free~\cite{jin2018q,dong2019q} algorithms, we can demonstrate (see Section \ref{sim}) that the hybrid nature allows for superior performance of the \ac{ddq} algorithm in applications.
+The availability of a hybrid \ac{pac} algorithm like \ac{ddq} in hand, obviates the choice between a model-free and a model-based approach.